Adhavan999/HomeAutomation/README.md

-# pi-ProjectX
+# Home Automation using Pi
-Our Raspberry Pi project on Home Automation
+_Our Raspberry Pi project on Home Automation_